-Unfortunately for many of those convicted of a crime in Arizona, Arizona does not currently allow for the expungement of criminal records.
-That means that if you have been previously convicted of a crime in any court, regardless of whether it is a felony or a misdemeanor, there will be a record of it.
-Arizona does, however, offer the next best thing – a petition for a set aside.
+Arizona recently enacted a new set of expungement laws that are due to take effect in 2023.
+In the meantime, those that are convicted of a crime in any court, regardless of whether it is a felony or a misdemeanor, will have a record of it.
+Outside of an expungement, the next best thing to seek is a petition for a set aside.

 In deciding whether to grant a set aside, courts are required to look at a variety of factors set out by the statute, including: